If you think this Chicken with Chiles, Olives and Roasted Garlic is another boring, bland chicken dinner, think again.

 - 1/3 cup manzanilla olives

 - mashed potatoes (see notes for recipe)

 Preheat oven to 375 degrees.
 Toss (skin on) garlic cloves with 1 teaspoon olive oil.
 Season with salt.
 Place on a small baking sheet and roast for 15 minutes or until soft.
 Be careful not to burn.
-Set aside.
+Set aside, cool and then peel.